Three review 2023: our honest verdict on the mobile network

 Three's phone contracts

-Three have changed the way they sell their phone deals.
-They now offer them on split finance agreements (basically loans) where the cost of your device and usage plan (mins, texts, data) are billed separately.
+Three now offer their phone contracts on split credit agreements (essentially loans) where the cost of your phone and your usage plans (mins, texts, data) are on separate bills that make up your monthly payment.

 The benefits of this are that you can set the length of your phone contract to either 12 months, 24 months or 36 months and set an upfront cost to reduce the monthly cost of your device.

-Because it’s essentially a loan you can pay off the rest of your device to upgrade early.
-And your bills are still charged together as one monthly payment, so no need to worry about different payment dates.
+Since it’s basically a loan you can pay off the cost of your device and upgrade whenever you want.
+And, again, your bills are combined into one monthly payment so you don’t have to worry about different bill dates.

 You can find the best possible deal using our hidden phone contract comparison tool on our page here.
 You’ll still be buying from Three directly but you’ll find better offers than what they advertise on their site.